Trump grants posthumous pardon to black boxing champ Jack Johnson

 "At the end of the day this isn't about Trump, this isn't about the petitions," Haywood, 62, told NBC News in a recent interview from her home in Chicago.
 "This about history being re-written and righting a wrong and clearing my uncle's name."

-He was born in Galveston, Texas, in 1878, the son of former slaves, and from an early age he showed a propensity for boxing, often competing in — and winning — numerous underground prizefighting matches across the country.
+He was born in Galveston, Texas, in 1878, the son of former slaves, and from an early age he showed a knack for boxing, often competing in — and winning — underground prizefighting matches across the country.

 When he finally made it to mainstream boxing, he was often jeered by white spectators during fights with white challengers, with many hurling racial slurs and death threats at Johnson.
 However, the taunts never seemed to phase Johnson as he often delighted in humiliating his opponents in the ring.